Our journey together is about bringing about positive change.

 Your role will be to take control of your future and to become more strategic and intentional about the path you choose.

 The best athletes in the world hire coaches.
 Personal trainers bring accountability to your gym routines.
-How can a coach help an independent business owner?

 As you approach an important decision, it is helpful to explain the situation (which gives you clarity), talk through the options, and then decide with the support of the sounding board.
 A good coach only asks good questions and lets the business owner own the decision: